 It doesn’t get more quaint Italian ambiance than Pia’s in Gulfport (pictured in feature image).
 Sit back, relax, and with enough wine, you might believe you’re dining on a cobblestone street in Rome.
 Everything at Pia’s is cooked to order with fresh ingredients.

-Founded in Italy, DalMoro’s is bringing its fast, casual and fresh pasta concept stateside for the very first time right here in downtown St. Pete.
-Set to open this spring, snag an elevated cup of noodles and stroll the streets of St. Petersburg with someone special.
+Founded in Italy, DalMoro’s has brought its fast, casual and fresh pasta concept stateside for the very first time right here in downtown St. Pete.
+At this new addition to the local foodie scene, snag an elevated cup of noodles and stroll the streets of St. Petersburg with someone special.

 Bavaro’s has been growing its presence in Tampa Bay in recent years, and now has four locations serving up authentic Neapolitan pizza (Downtown Tampa, Downtown St. Petersburg, Sarasota and Tampa International Airport, which is temporarily closed).
 The downtown Tampa location is perfect for dinner before a waterfront stroll on the Tampa Riverwalk.
 It’s not the canals of Venice, but a fair substitute for Florida!